Back to Pilotfish Home

 Data Routing Rules in the Routing Stage

-The Routing stage performs a couple different operations, but the main one that we’re going to focus on here is our routing rules.
+The Routing stage performs a couple of different operations, but the main one that we’re going to focus on here is our routing rules.
 Routing rules are our primary way of taking our incoming source data and sending it only to the target systems that we want.
 We can define these arbitrarily complex routing rules to say, based on either some information in the transaction (maybe some metadata that we’ve set), follow these rules, flag the ones that match and then only send the data to those certain target systems.

 Configuring the Target Transformation